AlexChido/VallinRomo_CSCI2270_FinalProject/README.md

 10.- Compares Odd:
 This is a fun one.
-Based on the coin tosses that you already made, it gives you a fun fact about the probability you just got.
+Based on a probability that you input, the program will tell you a random even that has an equal likelihood.
-For example, if you got 3 heads in a row, you will have a message saying:
+For example, if you enter 70:

-The probability of obtaining 3 heads, 0 tails... its approximately the same as if you where Mexican and you have 2 kids, and one of them is assigned to military service.
+The closest probability saved in the program to 70% is 66% which is the chance of being born Asian, so the program will tell you so!

 11.- Quit:
 I don't know why am I even explaining this one, but just in case.